Putnam-Lab/Lab_Management/Lab_Resourses/CBLS_Coral_Database/readme.md

 - Fragments were glued to plugs on 20210716 and 20210717, and labeled on 20210717 and 20210719.
 - The plugs are unlabeled.
 - Images of a subset of corals (first taken on 20210719), are found in the lab google drive images folder [here](https://drive.google.com/drive/u/0/folders/1g1UQAQpicxsuLb_QoF_4cuvAucUm6p_r).
+- A lot of the corals started to look pale on Monday 20210726, but we don't know why.
+They were fed the Thursday before (20210722) and looked fine then.
+The only thing I (Alison) can think of that happened around that time is the dead *M capitatas* and *P. acutas* were removed on 20210721 or 22, maybe leaving mucus or tissue?
+Pictures from 20210727 are in the above google folder.

 #### 2nd shipment from Hawaii arrived on 20210630